drisiaq/UBB-About-Page/README.md

 # UBB-About-Page
-This is just a simple About Page from the Uncle big bay challenges.
+This is my second attempted challenge from the Uncle big bay challenges.
+It is a simple About Page.